Picture

 Your life flashing before your eyes would be a relative thing; consider the lives of a mayfly versus a Galapagos tortoise.

-4. about 3 years ago on Drabble
+4. over 3 years ago on Drabble

 I had LRRP (Long Range Reconnaissance Patrol) Rations and C-Rations.
 The LRRP’s were freeze dried, add hot water (if you had time to boil water in your canteen cup, a little chunk of C-4 in the Esbit pocket stove was perfect for that and didn’t take all that long.) and stir it in and you had a hot meal.
 They could be eaten cold and that was nothing to look forward to.
 There was an accessory pack with a 4 pack of smokes, matches, TP, gum, and probably something else I have forgotten about.
 The C-Rations were in cans and the best thing for me was the canned peaches and the pound cake.
 I would swap the smokes for either of those.
 Take out the cardboard liner of the pound cake, pour in the peach juice, heat that up and you could easily consider yourself in heaven while being in hell.
 Also, with the C-Rats, you could use the p-38 can opener to just pop the entrée can open enough to vent it, use the cardboard box it came in, light it up with the matches from the accessory pack and it could get it hot enough to make it tolerableI have heard some of those who served after me, complain about MRE’s.
 They are so far above what we had 50 years ago, it makes me crazy at what these young guys expect.
 We had more times than I care to admit where we could not eat it hot.
 A fire would have been a signal to anyone who might take a less than kindly look at our presence.